 As you learn what your prospect wants from your email messages and offerings, ask yourself the following questions:

 - What is your core offer?

 - What are the pain points that you address with your offer?

-- How your business is unique compared to your rivals?
+- How is your business unique compared to your rivals?

-Then, build your B2B marketing personas.
+Then, build your B2B email marketing personas.
 As the buying journey is more extensive than in B2C with multiple decision makers involved, you can’t rely your email messages only on one persona.
 Each of the subscribers on your list may be different, so it would be a mistake to send out the same messages to everyone.

 Again, keep your focus on the bigger picture and identify the needs of decision makers.
 Analyze the following aspects:

 - Are they a Fortune 500 company or a startup?

 - How many employees do they have?

 - What are their revenue numbers?